thteck/Options-Strategy-Recommendation-and-Optimisation-System/application/README.md

 **Generate recommendation**.
 A typical run can take several minutes because it fetches live data and evaluates candidate strategies.

-## Streamlit Community Cloud

-1. Put the `application/` and `pipeline_notebooks/` folders in a GitHub repository.
-The `Archive/` folder is not required by the deployed app.
-2. Create a Community Cloud app and set the entrypoint to `application/app.py`.
-3. Keep the dependency file at `application/requirements.txt`; Community Cloud recognises a requirements file beside the chosen entrypoint.
-4. Deploy.
-The app uses paths derived from its own source file, so it does not depend on the current working directory.

-Community Cloud local files are not durable.
-If you later need saved recommendations, job recovery, or a shared history, add an external database or object store and move long-running jobs to a worker service.

 ## Important limitation

 This is decision support only.
 It does not execute trades, provide trading